Skip to main content

 • There is a maximum limit of three (3) dogs per household.

-• All dogs five (5) months or older must be licensed EVERY calendar year.
+• All dogs five (5) months or older must be licensed every calendar year.

 • Each dog in your household five (5) months old or older must have its own license.